 - A basic allowance for you and, if applicable, for your partner.
-This basic allowance amounts to EUR 150.00 for each completed year of life.
+This basic allowance is EUR 150.00 for each completed year of life.
 You can therefore calculate your basic allowance by multiplying your age by 150.
 The minimum amount of the basic allowance is EUR 3,100.00.
-This basic allowance also applies to each minor child entitled to benefits.
+This basic allowance also applies to each eligible minor child.

 - Allowances for necessary purchases.
 Here, you and each person living in your community of need are entitled to an allowance of EUR 750.00.

-- An appropriate motor vehicle for each person capable of working in the community of need.
+- One appropriate motor vehicle for each person capable of working in the community of need.

-Please note that the unemployment benefit II can be reduced if you behave contrary to duty without an important reason.
-Behaviour contrary to duty means: if you refuse to fulfil your obligations as stated in the application despite having been informed in writing about the legal consequences.
+Please note that unemployment benefit II can be reduced if you behave in breach of duty without good cause.
+Breach of duty means: if you, despite having been informed in writing about legal consequences

-- refuse to fulfil your obligations as stipulated in the integration agreement (you conclude the integration agreement together with your personal contact person),
+- refuse to fulfill your obligations as stipulated in the integration agreement (you conclude the integration agreement together with your personal contact person),

-- refuse to take up or continue a reasonable job, training, work opportunity or a subsidised employment relationship or prevent its initiation by your behaviour or
+- refuse to take up or continue a reasonable job, training, work opportunity or a subsidized employment relationship or prevent its initiation by your behavior, or

 - do not take up a reasonable measure for integration into work or training, discontinue it or give cause for discontinuation.

-In the case of each of these breaches of duty, unemployment benefit II can be reduced by 30 per cent of the standard needs for a maximum period of 3 months.
+In the case of each of these breaches of duty, the unemployment benefit II can be reduced by 30 percent of the relevant standard requirement for a maximum period of 3 months.

-Please also pay attention to your obligation to report to the Jobcenter.
-If you do not comply with a notification request by the Job Centre without good cause, your unemployment benefit II can be reduced by 10 per cent of the relevant standard needs.
-Each further failure to report can lead to a further reduction of 10 percent of the standard need.
+Also pay attention to your reporting obligations at the Jobcenter.
+If you fail to comply with a notification request from the Job Center without good cause, your unemployment benefit II may be reduced by 10 percent of the applicable standard need.
+Each additional failure to report may result in a further reduction of 10 percent of the standard need.

-The total monthly reduction may not exceed 30 per cent of the relevant standard need.
+The total monthly reduction may not exceed 30 percent of the applicable standard need.
 A reduction in benefits may not be made if this would lead to exceptional hardship in a specific individual case.
-If these obligations are subsequently fulfilled or if you subsequently declare that you are prepared to fulfil your obligations, the Job Centre should again provide the benefits in full from this point in time.
+If these obligations are subsequently fulfilled or if you subsequently declare your willingness to fulfill your obligations, the Job Center shall again provide the benefits in full from this point in time.

-The reduction may not continue for more than one month from this point.
+The reduction may not continue for more than one month from this time.